Our inclusion strategy

 Our actions:

-We’re focused on ensuring we provide an accessible and inclusive banking experience, and working within our communities to create positive impact.
+We’re focused on ensuring we provide an accessible and inclusive banking experience and working within our communities to create positive impact.

 Our actions:

-Global diversity data
+Global representation data

 We’re creating an accurate and transparent view of our workforce so we can effectively target our actions and measure our progress.